AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 1. Click Save.

-   You cannot edit the Instructor field from this page.&nbsp;
+   You cannot edit the Instructor field from this page.

 ## Upload resource files for your session {#uploadresourcefilesforyoursession}